CSP02/Toggler/README.md

 # How to download

-**Downloading (through github):**
+**Downloading (through github)**

-- Click on the code dropdown and click 'Download zip' to download.
+Go to the [releases page](https://github.com/Chandra-sekhar-pilla/Toggler/releases).
+And then click "Source code (zip)" in the latest stable release to download.
+And then you can extract and use Toggler.js.

 **Cloning using command line (only for contribution purpose)**